zicklag/docs-1/configuration/data-model/collections.md

 :::tip Archive Field Values

-The archive fields can contain any number of additional values besides the archived and un-archived values defined above.
+The archive fields can contain any number of additional values besides the archived and unarchived values defined above.

 :::